Published 2026-04-09

 Key takeaway

 Every hour without a cigarette is an hour of recovery.
-The quit smoking benefits timeline shows that your body starts healing immediately and continues improving for years.
-Whether you quit cold turkey or gradually with SmokeClock, the benefits are the same — they start the moment you begin reducing.
+The quit smoking benefits timeline shows that your body starts healing within 20 minutes and continues improving for over a decade.
+Whether you quit cold turkey or gradually with SmokeClock, the milestones are the same — they begin the moment you smoke your last cigarette (or, on a gradual plan, the moment you start reducing).

 Start your quit smoking plan today